 - serious misconduct which adversely affects or is likely to adversely affect the welfare of a member or members of the school community or which brings the school into disrepute (single or repeated episodes) on, and in some circumstances, off school premises, - physical assault against a pupil or adult, - verbal abuse or threatening behaviour against a pupil or adult, - supply/possession/use of certain drugs and solvents or their paraphernalia or substances intended to resemble them, and alcohol, tobacco and e-liquid (used in vaping), - abuse on grounds of race, sex, sexual orientation, gender reassignment, religion/belief, disability, SEN or any form of unlawful discrimination, - committing a criminal offence, - using fake social media profiles or impersonating others to spread rumours, manipulate, or harm someone's reputation. - creating or sharing deepfake videos or images with the intent to harm, deceive, or humiliate others.
-This includes using technology to create fake content that misrepresents or damages someone's reputation. - wilful damage or vandalism to property and the school site, - bringing illegal, inappropriate or dangerous items into school, such as weapons, firearms, pornographic material, drugs, - theft, blackmail, physical violence, intimidation, severe or persistent bullying (including cyberbullying or bullying around any other characteristics protected by the Equalities Act, such as racism, misogyny, homophobia, or other kinds of prejudicial discrimination, and including hatespeech or online abuse), - misconduct of a sexual nature (including sexual violence and harassment, sexual assault, nonconsensual sharing of youth-produced sexual imagery/nude images),
+This includes using technology to create fake content that misrepresents or damages someone's reputation. - wilful damage or vandalism to property and the school site, - bringing illegal, inappropriate or dangerous items into school, such as weapons, firearms, pornographic material, drugs, - theft, blackmail, physical violence, intimidation, severe or persistent bullying (including cyberbullying or bullying around any other characteristics protected by the Equalities Act, such as racism, misogyny, homophobia, or other kinds of prejudicial discrimination, and including hatespeech or online abuse), - misconduct of a sexual nature (including sexual violence and harassment, sexual assault, upskirting, non-consensual sharing of youth-produced sexual imagery/nude images and sexual intercourse, or other forms of sexual activity on the school site and other school-organised events and trips),